Salesforce MCP Server Setup Guide

 https://your-cloudfront-domain.cloudfront.net/#/oauth/callback -

-Selected OAuth Scopes: Add these scopes (in order):
+Selected OAuth Scopes: Add these three scopes:

 -